dennisXZX/Jumbo-notes/README.md

 3. `git merge origin/master --no-ff` to merge master branch into feature branch, `--no-ff` ensures a merge message is always presented and no fast-forward would happen

-4. `git commit --amend` and write the message `Merge origin/master branch into featureBranch`
+4. `git commit` and write the message `Merge origin/master branch into featureBranch`

 5. `git push origin HEAD:refs/for/featureBranch` to push the feature branch onto Gerrit